eschwartz/prime-cloud-intro/README.md

 1. A REST **API server**, to list, create, update, and delete todo list items.
 2. A **client application** with the todo list user interface.

-The **API server is written in Javascript (Node.js) using the [express.js](https://expressjs.com/) web framework.
-We're using a simple "in-memory" array of todo list objects as our data store (there is no actual Database, to keep things simple).
+The **API server** is written in Javascript (Node.js) using the [express.js](https://expressjs.com/) web framework.
+We're using a simple "in-memory" array of todo list objects as our data store (there is no actual database, just to keep things simple).

 The API server code is located in [server.js](./server.js).